anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 The UDP payload size may be the first element as an unsigned integer in the array but it can be elided if it defaults to 512, the maximum allowable size for DNS over UDP {{-edns}}.

-The next element in the array is an array of the options, which are represented in turn by an array consisting of two elements, an unsigned integer, the option code, followed by a byte string, the option data.
+The next element is an array of the options, which are represented two elements each, an unsigned integer, the option code, followed by a byte string, the option data.
+Multiple options alternate between unsigned integer and byte string within the array.

 After that, up to three unsigned integers are following.
 The first being the extended flags as unsigned integer (implied to be 0 if elided),